biobakery/metawibele/README.md

 	[database]
 	# The absolute path of uniref databases folder.
 	uniref_db =
-	# The domain databases used by MetaWIBELE. [data_path] provide the absolute path of the domain databases folder; [none] use the dedault domain databases installed in the metawibele package [ Default: none ]
+	# The domain databases used by MetaWIBELE. [data_path] provide the absolute path of the domain databases folder; [none] use the default domain databases installed in the metawibele package [ Default: none ]
 	domain_db = none
 	```